Lithuania wants U.S. to clarify charges against $100 mln email fraud suspect

 VILNIUS (Reuters) - A Lithuanian judge said she wants more information from the United States before ruling on whether to extradite a Lithuanian national accused of swindling two U.S.-based Internet companies out of more than $100 million through an email fraud scheme.

 Lithuanian Evaldas Rimasauskas has been in custody since April at the request of U.S. prosecutors.
-He denies the allegations and is fighting extraditition, his lawyer told Reuters.
+He denies the allegations and is fighting extradition, his lawyer told Reuters.

 "The court told the prosecution to ask (the U.S.) to amend its request," the judge, Aiva Surviliene, told reporters after a closed hearing on Thursday.